Alcaro/Arlib/arlib/sandbox/README.txt

  glibc-less operation.
 And since I can't force my LD_PRELOAD to run before other libraries' constructors, this one would have to support pretty much every syscall, and I'd rather not implement that twice.
-LD_AUDIT could help, but that would load two copies of glibc in the same process, and I don't trust that to play nicely with threads and brk().
+LD_AUDIT could help, but that would load two copies of glibc in the same process, and I don't trust that to play nicely with threads and malloc() (it calls brk(), a process-global resource).

 It would be nice, but again, not worth it.